dylhunn/better-lichess-charts/README.md

 ## Current Status

-Basic analytics are working.
-However, more analytics are coming soon.
-Also, for users with many games, Lichess might return a 429 (too many requests); I need to implement handling that waits and tries again to keep retrieving the games.
+Basic analytics and the opening explorer are working.

 ## License